Axminster

 Axminster is a market town and civil parish on the eastern border of the county of Devon in England.
 It is 28 mi from the county town of Exeter.
 The town is built on a hill overlooking the River Axe which heads towards the English Channel at Axmouth, and is in the East Devon local government district.
 At the 2001 census, it had a population of 5,626, increasing to 5,761 at the 2011 census.
-The town contains two electoral wards (town and rural) the total sum of both wards being a population of 7,110.
+The town contains two electoral wards (town and rural) whose combined population is 7,110.
 The market is still held every Thursday.

 Axminster gave its name to a type of carpet.
-An Axminster-type power loom is capable of weaving high quality carpets with many varying colours and patterns.
+An Axminster-type power loom is capable of weaving high-quality carpets with many varying colours and patterns.
 While Axminster carpets are made in the town by Axminster Carpets Ltd, this type of carpet is now manufactured all over the world as well.

 History

 The town dates back to the Celtic times of around 300 BC.
 It lies on two major Roman roads: the Fosse Way from Lincoln to Seaton, and the Dorchester to Exeter road.
 There was a Roman fort on the crossroads at Woodbury Farm, just south of the present town.
 Axminster appears on the Peutinger Map, one of only 15 British towns on that Roman era map.

 Axminster was recorded in the late 9th century as Ascanmynster and in the Domesday Book of 1086 as Aixeministra.
 The name means "monastery or large church by the River Axe" and is a mixture of languages; the river name Axe has Celtic origins and mynster is an Old English word.

+There was allegedly a castle in the town, as reported in the 1600s by Sir William Pole, and believed to have been close to the current Market Square.

-The history of the town is very much linked to the carpet industry, started by Thomas Whitty at Court House near the church in 1755.
-The completion of the early hand tufted carpets was marked by a peal of bells from the parish church as it took a great amount of time and labour to complete them.
-Axminster carpets continue to this day providing carpets for Buckingham Palace, Windsor Castle and other royalty-owned addresses.
+The later history of the town is very much linked to the carpet industry, started by Thomas Whitty at Court House near the church in 1755.
+The completion of the early hand-tufted carpets was marked by a peal of bells from the parish church as it took a great amount of time and labour to complete them.
+Axminster carpets continue to this day providing carpets for Buckingham Palace, Windsor Castle and other royal buildings.

-In 1210, a charter was granted to the town that included the right to hold a weekly cattle market which took place in the market square until it was moved to Trinity Square in 1834.
-It then moved in October 1912 to a site off South Street where it was held for 94 years.
+In 1210, a charter was granted to the town that included the right to hold a weekly cattle market; this was held in the market square until it was moved to Trinity Square in 1834.
+It then moved in October 1912 to a site off South Street, where it was held for 94 years.
 It finally closed in 2006 in the aftermath of the 2001 United Kingdom foot-and-mouth outbreak.
 A building on the site then continued to be used for a general auction until all the buildings were demolished and replaced by a housing development.